HotInk/hotink/README.markdown

 # MassData

-This project, under the working title **MassData**, is one half of a RESTful, cross-media, content management and distribution program created by "CUP":http://www.cup.ca and "Campus Plus":http://www.campusplus.com.
+This project, under the working title **MassData**, is one half of a RESTful, cross-media, content management and distribution program created by [CUP](http://www.cup.ca) and [Campus Plus](http://www.campusplus.com).

 **MassData** handles data upload, storage and organization.
 It will include all the necessary interface components for posting new content, navigating through and editing of existing content, and sharing content with other papers via the CUP newswire.